wjc1207/Project-Zero/README.md

 ### problems

-cannot upload the code to the ESP32 Board when it is installed on the bottom board.
-You need to uninstall the ESP32 Board from the bottom board and then upload the code.
+When the ESP32 Board is installed on the bottom board, the code can not be uploaded.
+You need to uninstall it to upload the code to it.

 **Hope you will like it~**